SovnSkyrim/QWEST/README.md

 - Open the ReShade Preset archive and paste it to your game folder.
 - When Skyrim launches (Refer to the next step in the readme if lost on this step), press the home button on your keyboard and select the .ini file you just put in your Skyrim Folder as the loaded .ini
 - Press home again to close the window.
-Know that you can switch any ini at anytime during your gameplay, so if you want to compare between the 2 that I recommend, you can totally do that In Game.
+Know that you can switch any ini at anytime during your gameplay, so if you want to compare between the 2 that I recommend, you can totally do that in game.

 ## How to start up Project: QWEST!